-Are you looking for outdoor activities for kids?
-With Irish weather being so unpredictable we have to grab the opportunities to get outdoors whenever we can.
-So here’s some of the best outdoor places in Kilkenny for all the family.
+Are you looking for outdoor activities for kids in County Kilkenny?
+Any excuse to get outside and get some fresh air say we!
+So here are some of the best outdoor places in Kilkenny for all the family to enjoy.

 Jenkinstown Wood, formerly part of the Bryan Bellew Estate, is perfect for a picnic with several picnic tables, grassy areas for the children to play on, and public toilet facilities.